Kainev/EventManager/README.md

 ## Installation
 Event Manager is a single-header library so no build is required.
 You can either clone or directly download the repository and place `EventManager.h` in your include folder.

-From here it is as simple as `#include "EventManager.h` and you're ready to go.
+From here it is as simple as `#include "EventManager.h"` and you're ready to go.